AndrewLevinson/core-interaction-spring-2020/docs/README.md

 # Welcome to Core Interaction :wave:

 Howdy!
-This will be your main resource for the Studio and Lab Sections K Spring 2020
+This will be your main resource for the Studio and Lab Sections K <b>Spring 2020</b>

 [What did I sign up for? →](./info/)